Atherton Tablelands Self Drive Day Trip

 The Muluridji People are Traditional Owners with Native Title rights over land and waters to the north-west of Mareeba.
 In the local Aboriginal language, Mareeba means meeting of the waters, which is in reference to referring to Barron River connecting with Granite Creek.

 Stop 8.
 Emerald Creek Falls

-A short detour (20km) from Mareeba will get you to Emerald Creek Falls.
-These multi-level falls are a great spot for a swim, but if you travel with a caravan, you will have to leave it and walk-in.
-It’s dirt road access but worth the effort.
+A quick detour (20km) from Mareeba will get you to Emerald Creek Falls.
+These multi-level falls are a brilliant spot for a swim, but if you travel with a caravan, you will have to leave it and walk-in.
+It’s dirt road access, but worth the effort.

 Stop 9.
 Mareeba Wetlands

 Mareeba Wetlands, a 5,000-acre conservation reserve, is a must for birdwatchers.
 Over 200 species of birds can be found here, along with wallabies and emus.
 The wetlands are closed in the wet season (January to March).
 Self-guided walking trails are well marked and give you a chance to explore just a fraction of the property.
 Check opening hours before you head here, as there have been some closures recently.

 Before driving back to Cairns, perk up with a caffeine hit at Coffeeworks in Mareeba.
 It began as a family-owned business with one location at Rustys Markets in Cairns.
 Coffee works is now an institution with six locations around Tropical North Queensland.
 During your visit, you can dine at the Espresso Bar, indulge in edible art at the Chocolaterie and walk away with sweet treats from the gift shop.
 They also have a museum and coffee flights if you are keen.
 The main building is only open until 3pm.